Dead zone (ecology): Mangrove forests

-Compared to seagrass beds and coral reefs, hypoxia is more common on a regular basis in mangrove ecosystems, though ocean deoxygenation is compounding the negative effects by anthropogenic nutrient inputs and land use modification.
+Compared to seagrass beds and coral reefs, hypoxia is more common on a regular basis in mangrove ecosystems, though ocean deoxygenation is compounding the negative effects of anthropogenic nutrient inputs and land use modification.

 Like seagrass, mangrove trees transport oxygen to roots of rhizomes, reduce sulfide concentrations, and alter microbial communities.
 Dissolved oxygen is more readily consumed in the interior of the mangrove forest.
 Anthropogenic inputs may push the limits of survival in many mangrove microhabitats.
 For example, shrimp ponds constructed in mangrove forests are considered the greatest anthropogenic threat to mangrove ecosystems.
 These shrimp ponds reduce estuary circulation and water quality which leads to the promotion of diel-cycling hypoxia.
-When the quality of the water degrades, the shrimp ponds are quickly abandoned leaving massive amounts of wastewater.
+When the quality of the water degrades, the shrimp ponds are quickly abandoned, leaving massive amounts of wastewater.
 This is a major source of water pollution that promotes ocean deoxygenation in the adjacent habitats.

 Due to these frequent hypoxic conditions, the water does not provide habitats to fish.
 When exposed to extreme hypoxia, ecosystem function can completely collapse.
 Extreme deoxygenation will affect the local fish populations, which are an essential food source.
 The environmental costs of shrimp farms in the mangrove forests grossly outweigh their economic benefits.
 Cessation of shrimp production and restoration of these areas and reduce eutrophication and anthropogenic hypoxia.